nebi-um/testing_workshop/README.md

 #### Pytest

-On the otherhand there is a dedicated framework within pytest for this exact process, where list of tuples are employed, and can be mappedto many variables.
+On the otherhand there is a dedicated framework within pytest for this exact process, where lists of tuples are employed, and can be mapped to many variables.

 ```python
 testdata = [